seopartner71-ux/ai-visibility-framework/AI-Visibility-Framework-v1.md

 ### Level 2 — Established (41–60)

-The brand has content base and basic topical relevance.
+The brand has a content base and basic topical relevance.

 ### Level 3 — Trusted (61–80)